 Off-campus housing costs are covered up to the allowance for room and board that the college includes in its cost of attendance for federal financial-aid purposes.

-Beneficiaries may even withdraw the money tax-free for qualified elementary and secondary school expenses- Not just college expenses.
+Beneficiaries may withdraw the money tax-free for qualified elementary and secondary school expenses- Not just college expenses.
 This means you can pull money out tax-free for private elementary, middle, or high school.

 Do I get a Tax Deduction for Contributing to the Coverdell?